satyajithj/algorithms/README.md

 ##About
-These are the program files of the algorithms and data structures I have learnt
+various algorithms implemented in C and C++